Mick O'Halloran: Politics

 Despite these weaknesses, O'Halloran was universally liked.
 Labor's most effective orator prior to Dunstan's entry into politics, O'Halloran was a "decent, heavily built but gentle man who ... wore an air of sleepy benevolence", smoked a pipe and spoke with an Irish brogue.

 Death

 O'Halloran was still Opposition Leader when he died suddenly of a pulmonary embolism in Adelaide.
 Upon hearing the news of O'Halloran's death, the normally imperturbable Playford publicly wept.
 The Premier served as one of the pallbearers at O'Halloran's state funeral (the first state funeral for an opposition leader in South Australian history).
 In his eulogy on that occasion, Playford said that he had greatly respected O'Halloran as a man who always told the truth.

+O'Halloran's longtime deputy, Frank Walsh, succeeded him as opposition leader; five years later, Walsh led SA Labor to victory for the first time in 32 years.
+O'Halloran is, to date, the most recent leader of the Labor Party in South Australia to have never served as Premier.